 Josh’s recent work includes:

-- Junior Counsel in Europools v Royal and Sun Alliance (Commercial Court), a two-week trial concerning to which policy year a notification under a mitigation costs clause in a professional indemnity policy attached.
+- Junior Counsel in Europools v Royal and Sun Alliance Lloyd’s Rep IR 575, concerning to which policy year a notification under a mitigation costs clause in a professional indemnity policy attached.

 - Junior to Justin Fenwick QC resisting application to set aside service out of Antigua and Barbuda on two US law firms.